softcarehub/freelancing/SEO/seo.md

 ## Local seo
 - `Local seo: `Search result ranking for specific regions
 - `General seo:` Search result ranking for world wide

+## Seo Gig topic
+- `SEO audit:` An SEO audit is a process that assesses how well a website is optimized for search engines.
+It is basically an overall “health check” for a website.